 Many children with autism spectrum disorder (ASD) are diagnosed in early childhood.
 But for others, the signs might not be as clear.
 It might not be until they’re at primary school or even secondary school that the question of ASD comes up.

-During these years, social and behavioural differences can become more obvious as children respond to the social and educational challenges of school.
+During these years, social and behavioural differences can become more obvious as children respond to the social and educational challenges of school and friendships.

 What an autism diagnosis means for your child

 You might wonder whether getting and having an autism spectrum disorder (ASD) diagnosis in later childhood or adolescence will make a difference to your child.

 The diagnosis itself won’t change your child, or the way that you think or feel about her.
 But it might help you and your child understand why she’s having difficulties.